kkato/blog-hugo/content/about.md

 draft: false
 ---

-I am a site reliablity engineer with experience in Kubernetes, PostgreSQL, AWS, Terraform, and Go.
+I am a Site Reliablity engineer with experience in Kubernetes, PostgreSQL, AWS, Terraform, and Go. \
-I am interested in contributing to OSS.
+I am interested in contributing to OSS. \
 In my free time, I like to go bouldering, cooking, and travelling.

 ## Experience